randomfox/PyCubix/README.md

 ### Publish (send) a message to the application via a terminal

 `$ mosquitto_pub -h localhost -t pycubix -m "add_rotation_x = 0.73"`

-where -h is used to specify the hostname of the MQTT server and -t is the name of the topic.
+Where -h is used to specify the hostname of the MQTT server and -t is the name of the topic.

-MQTT topic: pycubix

 Using `iot.eclipse.org` for instance also works fine as a host.